hzville/Cyber-security-base-project-1-2022/README.md

 ## University of Helsinki Cyber Security Base 2022, project 1.

-This repository contains an insecure web application for the Cyber Security Base course.
+:warning: This repository contains an insecure web application for the Cyber Security Base course.
 The application contains multiple security vulnerabilities, and the code should not be used in any real-world application.
-The task is to point out some of the vulnerabilities in the application and describe how they can be fixed.
+The task is to point out some of the vulnerabilities in the application and describe how they can be fixed. :warning:

 ---